Cherisea/Emotion-Aware-AI/README.md

 > [!CAUTION]
 > Other modes in the menu may break since they have been deprecated upon finishing data collection.
 Please see comments in [main.py](data/main.py).

-## Emotion Detection API
+---

+## Model Deployment

-A FastAPI-based web service hosted on Digital Ocean that performs real-time emotion detection from webcam frames.
+A FastAPI-based web service built from a Docker image residing in Docker Hub and hosted on Digital Ocean that performs real-time emotion detection from webcam frames.
 The service accepts base64-encoded images and returns predicted emotions with their probabilities.

 ### Files